Install the plugin from Obsidian Community Plugins (search "Nexus AI Chat Importer")

 As with all providers, export schema changes may require plugin updates.

-Export Format: Single conversations.json file with all conversations + attachments in ZIP
+Export Format: Single conversations.json file with all conversations + inline text content in ZIP

 💡 Tip for Claude Users: